|

 After reading this article, you’ll be able to distinguish what the 4 main certifications are and understand which ones you need.
 You’ll then know exactly what to ask your lifting specialist to meet the certification requirements of the standard.

-What does certification entail?
+What does lifting equipment certification entail?

 It’s important to understand that “certification” is a generic term which, in itself, doesn’t correspond to any clearly defined requirements.
 In fact, no standard specifies what global certification means for a lifting device such as an overhead crane.
 What you really need depends on your context and objectives.